Category Archives: Philosophy of History

 On the Idea of History

 Note added, March 10–11, 2021.
-The bulk of this post concerns race in the theory of history, particularly the theory attributed to Johann Gotfried Herder (1744–1803).
+The bulk of this post concerns race in the theory of history, particularly the theory attributed to Johann Gottfried Herder (1744–1803).
 Not having read Herder for myself, I rely on the accounts of

 • R. G. Collingwood in § 2, “Herder,” of Part III of The Idea of History (1946),